 Before I start prattling on about sweet little me, I need to tell you how thrilled I am that you have found your way to my “Blog".
-I truly hope you have as much fun reading my stories as I did writing them.
+And I sincerely hope you have as much fun reading my stories as I did writing them.

 Find yourself a comfy spot, grab a nice cup of tea - the British solution to every ailment that ever existed.
 Perhaps a delicious café latte or a glass of your favourite wine?
 Sit back, relax and hey ho here we go!

-To put it in a nutshell, I am “Backpacker Granny” I am seventy-two years’ young.
+To put it in a nutshell, I am “Backpacker Granny” seventy-two years’ young.
 In truth going on twenty-two.
-I have four of the most beautiful grandchildren ever to grace the face of this earth.
-I love them to bits, and naturally, for me, I am the luckiest Gran of all Grans.
+With four of the most beautiful grandchildren ever to grace the face of this earth, and whom I love to bits, naturally, for me, I am the luckiest Gran of all Grannies.

-I have dedicated "Backpackergranny’s blog" to all those worthy and amazing people who are now well over the sweet age of whatever!
+"Backpackergranny’s blog" is dedicated to all those worthy and amazing people who are now well over the sweet age of whatever!
 And feel they are still only fledgelings!
 Folk who want to do and see exciting things.
 Those who don't want to spend the remaining years of their lives stuck in a rocking chair.
 They who ignore what the dearly beloved family say!

-I am writing this blog to tell you all something paramount.
+This blog will tell you all something paramount.
 Do you want to continue to have a life after retirement?
 Do you want to travel and explore this awesome planet?
 Yes?
 Well, believe me!
 IT CAN BE DONE!
-We are at an age that we can do anything we want to.
+We are at an age where we can do anything we want to.
 In my opinion, there is no finer education than meeting people from all walks of life.
 Nothing better than learning about their culture, their cuisine, and their country.
-Live every day to the fullest!
+Live each day to the fullest!
 Beyond our doorstep is a big wonderful world waiting to thrill and enchant us with its unsurpassable splendour and beauty.
 Believe me; you are never too old to begin the journey.